Since its release in March 2020, everyone has been talking about the new Netflix docuseries “Tiger King: Murder, Mayhem and Madness”.

 That’s not even the full list!
 There are others who he blames for his arrest, and is currently in the process of suing them all.

-Joe Exotic, currently serving a 22-year prison sentence, filed a false imprisonment lawsuit at a federal court on the 17th March 2020, days before Tiger King aired on Netflix.
+Joe Exotic, currently serving a 22-year prison sentence, filed a false imprisonment lawsuit at a federal court on March 17, 2020, days before Tiger King aired on Netflix.

 In his lawsuit, he is asking for almost $94 million in damages and is currently looking for an attorney to represent him.